AnaUreche/MooncakeRush/README.md

 Inspired by the game Jet Rush and one of the characters from Final Space (Mooncake).
 The player has to avoid obstacles while flying through the infinite map.

+The code base was provided by Jon Macey for the programming unit at Bournemouth University in year 2.

 ![image](https://user-images.githubusercontent.com/78536620/144692039-af37cc9b-e9bc-45bf-a06a-faaf9c8f316f.png)